The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 208890.28989956583

 So we can think of the variance of the masses as the MSE if we always guess the mean, and the variance of the residuals as the MSE if we use the regression line.
-If we compute the ratio of these variances and subtract it from 1, the result indicates how much the MSE is reduce if we use flipper lengths to inform our guesses.
+If we compute the ratio of these variances and subtract it from 1, the result indicates how much the MSE is reduced if we use flipper lengths to inform our guesses.

 The following function computes this value, which is technically called the coefficient of determination, but because it is denoted \(R^2\), most people call it “R squared”.